ilyassahin/interview/README.md

 I preferred jdk 1.8 for development.

-For accessing and testing easily services "interview.postman_collection.json" postman collection can use which shared in this repo.
+For accessing and testing webservices easily "interview.postman_collection.json" postman collection can use which shared in this repo.

 Project meets this requirement.